akaTwiiX/thinClientSetup/README.md

     unzip volumes_backup.zip
     ```

-5.  **Start:** Run `docker-compose up -d`.
+5.  **Start:** Run `docker compose up -d`.
 The system will resume with the exact state of the old ThinClient.

 ---